Communication plan template

 What's included in a communication plan template?

-A communication plan template provides a structure you can use to develop your communication plan for any project.
+A communication plan template provides a structure for developing your communication plan for any project.
 At a high level, a communication plan template should include:

 • A description of the information you're planning to share (for example, updates on project milestones or deliverables).